 ***, **, * denotes significance at 1%, 5% and 10%, respectively; WTP denotes willingness to pay; values in parenthesis are standard errors.

-The model explained about 97% of the variation in the dependent variable (the log WTP).
+The model explained about 97% of the variation in the natural log of WTP.
 Also, the null hypothesis of homoscedasticity of the error term was not rejected even at the 10% level.
 The results showed that a 1% increase in the acreage change will cause about 0.39% increase in willingness to pay to conserve that acreage change; the positive slope of log acreage change means the sensitivity to scope condition is satisfied by this model.
 Again, the coefficient of the log of acreage of -0.151 suggest that the law of diminishing marginal returns is validated in this model; even though this effect is not significant even at the 10% level, it shows that a 1% increase in the acreage of wetland will cause about 0.15% decrease in willingness to pay to conserve the wetland.
-Also, the results show that wetlands in forested landscapes are more valuable than those in other landscapes by a factor of 2.03 (exp (1.107) -1); this result is significant at the 10% level.
+The results show that wetlands in forested landscapes are more valuable than those in other landscapes by a factor of 2.03 (exp (1.107) -1); this result is significant at the 10% level.
 The adding up condition was not violated for the model for all scenarios (Table A5 in appendix).

 Meta-Function Benefit Transfer Errors